 On Friday your child will have the opportunity to attend Conestoga Sailing Camp for a day with their friend.
 This day will start with an introduction to our club followed by a game of capture the flag around our club.
 For lunch we will be serving unlimited hotdogs and a pop.
 For the remainder of the day, your child will have the opportunity to go sailing with their friend.
 You, as parents, are also welcome to come and attend bring a friend day past 12:00 PM.
 Come and sail with your child!

 Please send your child with the following

 - Change of cloths

 - $10.00 per friend (bus cost or free if not on the bus)

 Who do I contact if I have any questions?

 Please let us know if you have any questions!
-The fastest way to get an answer to your question is to email us at email@example.com.
-During the summer months, you can also call us at 519-638-5241.
+The fastest way to get an answer to your question is to email us at firstname.lastname@example.org.
+During the summer months, when the camp is in operation, you can also call us at 519-638-5241.